Ar-Ess/NoNameEngine/README.md

 ### Hierarchy
  - View all the shapes in the stage
- - Select a model to display:
+ - Select a model to display in Inspector
+ - Right Click to create Shape3D
+ - Drag & Drop to child / unchild Shapes3D

+### Inspector
    - Shape name
-   - Transpose info (Position, Rotation, Scale)
+   - Transpose info (Position, Rotation, Scale) modificable
    - Shape type
      - In case it has specific variables, show them
    - Mesh info
    - Texture Info

+### Assets
+   - Navigator for assets
+   - Interact to import fbx or textures

+Future Implementation:
+ - Ingame Timer Management
+ - Camera component
+ - Ray cast debug and bounding box for all Shapes3D